bcpeinhardt/schnauzerUI/narrative_docs/src/statements_and_commands.md

 but because they are close together.
 The locate command searches children of the h3, then children of the div with class nav-title, then children of the div with class container before succeeding.

+### Under Active Element
+Works the same as the Under statement, but begins searching under the "active" element (the last element interacted with).

+Ex.
+Locate an element near the last element interacted with.

+`under-active-element locate subElement and click`

 # Commands

 ### url